jurihock/stftPitchShift/README.md

 # stftPitchShift

-This is a reimplementation of the Stephan M. Bernsee [smbPitchShift.cpp](https://blogs.zynaptiq.com/bernsee/download), a pitch shifting algorithm using the Short-Time Fourier Transform ([STFT](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C2/C2_STFT-Basic.html)).
+This is a reimplementation of the Stephan M. Bernsee [smbPitchShift.cpp](https://blogs.zynaptiq.com/bernsee/download), a pitch shifting algorithm using the Short-Time Fourier Transform ([STFT](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C2/C2_STFT-Basic.html)), especially for vocal audio signals.

 This repository features two analogical algorithm implementations, [C++](cpp/StftPitchShift) and [Python](python/stftpitchshift).
 Both contain several [function blocks](#modules) of the same name (but different file extension, of course).